-When it comes to aluminium windows vs UPVC windows, both materials boast some great benefits.
+When it comes to aluminum windows vs UPVC windows, both materials boast some great benefits.
 Obviously, these benefits will appeal to different types of homeowners, but the reality is there’s no ‘right’ answer about which one is best.

 Ultimately, whether they’re the right choice for you and your home will depend on many different factors.

-Energy efficiency of uPVC vs aluminium windows
+The energy efficiency of uPVC vs aluminum windows

-Durability of uPVC vs aluminium windows
+The durability of uPVC vs aluminum windows

 uPVC has been a popular choice for windows since it’s a very durable material and resistant to rot, which means it has a